Canadian researchers find signs of awareness in comatose patient, study says

 Nicole Ireland, The Canadian Press

-Researchers in London, Ont., say they were able to detect awareness in a comatose patient with a brain injury – a finding that could significantly impact patient care.
+Researchers in London, Ont., say they were able to detect awareness in a comatose patient with a brain injury – a finding they say "opens the door" to providing better care with the hope of more accurately predicting critically injured patients' prognosis for recovery.

-Karnig Kazazian, a research associate at Lawson Health Research Institute and the London Health Sciences Centre, says a neuroimaging technique was used to shine a light into three patients' brains to find activity in response to different commands.
+A neuroimaging technique called functional near infrared spectroscopy (fNIRS) was used to shine light waves into three patients' brains to find activity in response to different commands, said a study published recently in The Proceedings of the National Academy of Sciences (PNAS) journal.

 "Previous work from our group has shown that you have to be conscious in order to imagine playing tennis.
 You have to be 'in there' because that's not something that you just automatically do without any awareness," Kazazian said.